 Who Must Take RMDs?

-Under the SECURE Act, new RMD rules were implemented in 2020.
-Now, most people must take an RMD from their qualified retirement accounts once they turn 72, and every year thereafter.
+Most people must take an RMD from their qualified retirement accounts once they turn 73, and every year thereafter.
 In some cases, you can delay RMDs until after you retire.
-You can also defer your initial RMD.
+You can also defer your initial RMD until April 1st of the following year.

-There are special rules if you inherit a retirement account, depending on your relationship to the original account holder, the decedent’s date of death, the type of retirement account, and more.
+Additionally, there are special requirements if you inherit a retirement account, depending on your relationship to the original account holder, the decedent’s date of death, the type of retirement account, and more.

 Why Must I Take an RMD?